Hecke operators on topological modular forms: Introduction

 \subsection{Main results}

 Using techniques from spectral algebraic geometry and the modern homotopy theory surrounding $\infty$-categories of spans, we lift $\O^\top_\GHM$ to a sheaf $\O^\top$ which is functorial with respect to isogenies of elliptic curves of invertible degree equipped with transfer maps which are functorial up to coherent homotopy.
-This is encoded in the following theorem.
+To encode these coherences, let us write:

-\begin{theoremalph} Write $\M_\et$ for the small \'{e}tale site over the moduli stack $\M$ of elliptic curves, $\Isog$ for the site whose objects are those of $\M_\et$ and whose morphisms are isogenies of elliptic curves of invertible degree (\Cref{sitewelike}), and $\Span_\fin(\Isog)$ for the $\infty$-category of spans in $\Isog$ where the underlying map of Deligne--Mumford stacks on the right leg is finite and the map of elliptic curves is an isomorphism (\Cref{spectralmackextension}).
-There are functors $\O^\top$ and $\OO^\top$ such that the following diagram of $\infty$-categories commutes:
+\begin{itemize} \item $\M_\et$ for the small \'{e}tale site over the moduli stack $\M$ of elliptic curves. \item $\Isog$ for the site whose objects are those of $\M_\et$ and whose morphisms are isogenies of elliptic curves of invertible degree (\Cref{sitewelike}). \item $\Span_\fin(\Isog)$ for the $\infty$-category of spans in $\Isog$ where the underlying map of Deligne--Mumford stacks on the right leg is finite and the map of elliptic curves is an isomorphism (\Cref{spectralmackextension}). \end{itemize}